oktadev/okta-blog/_source/_posts/2020-11-02-jhipster-spring-session.md

     store-type: redis
 ```

-For this example, disable the redis store in the default configuration, so the existing tests don't require a redis instance:
+For this example, disable the redis store in the test configuration, so the existing tests don't require a redis instance.
+Edit `src/test/resources/config/application.yml` and add the following:

 ```yml
 spring: